-The end of the reporting period of the audited financial statements of MaltaPost p.l.c. that have been utilised in the preparation of these consolidated financial statements is 30 September 2016, since the financial statements prepared as of this date constitute the most recent audited financial statements of MaltaPost p.l.c..
+The end of the reporting period of the audited financial statements of MaltaPost p.l.c. that have been utilised in the preparation of these consolidated financial statements is 30 September 2017, since the financial statements prepared as of this date constitute the most recent audited financial statements of MaltaPost p.l.c.

-10 Investment in associates
+10 Investment in associate

-Name of company Country of incorporation Nature of business Equity interest Carrying amount 2016 2015 2016 2015 % % € 000 € 000 Gozo Hotels Company Limited Malta Accommodation 33.3 33.3 1,681 1,645
+Name of company Country of incorporation Nature of business Equity interest Carrying amount 2017 2016 2017 2016 % % € 000 € 000 Gozo Hotels Company Limited Malta Accommodation 33.3 33.3 1,575 1,681

-With effect from 31 December 2015 without being exercised.
-Accordingly with effect from 31 December 2015 financial asset with a carrying amount of epsilon1,645,000 has been recognised as an investment in associate on the basis that the Bank controls 33.3% of the shares (and holds an equivalent amount of voting rights) of Gozo Hotels Company Limited.
+With effect from 31 December 2015 financial asset with a carrying amount of €1,645,000 has been recognised as an investment in associate on the basis that the Bank controls 33.3% of the shares (and holds an equivalent amount of voting rights) of Gozo Hotels Company Limited.
 The Group is deemed to have significant influence over the investee in accordance with the requirements of IAS 28 'Investments in Associates'.